frankharkins/qiskit-textbook-styleguide/README.md

 Writers often worry about making their topic seem important, especially when they're trying to justify their research.
 Sensationalising quantum algorithms can lead to a pretty disappointing experience when the reader is finally presented with a noisy 5-qubit device, or when they learn that future quantum computers are going to take roughly [a billion](https://youtu.be/H1UdcAdw5kg?t=272) times longer per Boolean operation, rendering a whole category of algorithms unfeasible.

-Fortunately, we can solve this problem via (#1); if you’re excited about the topic because it’s interesting, or does something cool, then this should be why the reader is interested, not because it’ll lead to sentient AI or self-driving cars.
+Fortunately, we can solve this problem via (#1); if you're excited about the topic because it’s interesting, or does something cool, then this should be why the reader is interested, not because it’ll lead to sentient AI or self-driving cars.
 Be honest; explain heuristic algorithms have no guarantees, explain classical computers are tough competitors, and let them decide for themselves if they want to read on.

-### 3. Write for the audience (this is WIP)
+### 3. Write for the audience

 Imagine someone (undergrad maybe) comes to your desk.
-They say “I found this paper on the arXiv on <topic>, but I don’t get it.”
+They say "I found this paper on the arXiv on <topic>, but I don’t get it."
 This is who we’re writing for.
 If they can read the arXiv then they don’t need the textbook.
-(TODO: review this; do we only want people below arXiv-reading, or even lower?).

-We trust the reader actually wants to read the page.
-Keep it conversational.
+Keep the writing conversational, it actually helps readers learn (see [personalization principle](https://en.wikipedia.org/wiki/E-learning_(theory)#Empirically_established_principles)).

 ### 4. Take full advantage of the format